asoffer/reflect-this-presentation/cppnow-2023/development-speed.md

 NOTES:

-I'm leaving a lot out here, because it's not worth diving into the precise details of how `__builtin_dump_struct` works, but I hope this is enough to whet your appetite for the approach.
+* I'm leaving a lot off this slide, but I hope this gives you the gist of whats happening.
+* Each time our function gets called with a field name we update the index corresponding to the field we are processing, and stash its field name in `fields`.
+* In reality there's a lot more going on.
+Because `__builtin_dump_struct` recurses into all sub-structs, but we only want to consider the top level field names, we need to track our depth in that instantiation as well.
+* But I hope this whets your appetite for the approach.